 The posterior interosseous nerve is the branch of the radial nerve that travels deeper into the muscle groups of the forearm.
 This goes through several tight spots near your elbow, including the radial tunnel.
 It can be compressed as it travels through any of these areas.

-A nerve becomes inflamed when it’s pinched, which causes varying symptoms depending on the type of nerve involved.
+Nerve compression can cause varying symptoms depending on the type of nerve involved.